 - Lots of opportunities to swim amongst the dolphins, spot a whale and even catch your own dinner (neither of the aforementioned creatures)

-More info on the Bouddi Bouddi National Park can be found here.
+Get more info on the Bouddi Bouddi National Park here.

 2-3hrs North of Sydney